martinlyngerasmussen/auto_regressor/README.md

 - Work on #3-4
 - Add VAR functionality to #1.
 Add test to determine whether VAR should be used.
 - Use heteroskedasticity and autocorrelation consistent standard errors for model selection in #1
+- Turn into a package
+- Update tests